droundy/fac/web/documentation.md

 2. Use inotify to avoid rescanning the entire source tree.

+3. Remove "error" calls from new-build.c, to ensure that we will always create the .done files, so we won't have to rebuild everything.

 5. On BSD and Darwin systems, use ktrace rather than ptrace.

 - Hashing of inputs